 Thus, why we never saw the great grafting of Jews back into the olive tree and the salvation of all Israel.

-That should suffice now for a solid overview of Perriman’s thoughts on some of the major passages of Romans, making clear his challenge to read the letter within its historical context of the church in Rome in the middle of the first century AD.
+That should suffice now As a thorough overview of Perriman’s work on Romans, making clear his challenge to read the letter within the historical context of the church in Rome in the middle of the first century AD.
 Here are some summary words found in the final pages of the The Future of the People of God, provoking us to rethink our approach to the text of Romans, as well as how it affects the message of the church today:

 I will have to say that I do appreciate Perriman’s attempt to remind us to read Romans as a first-century text written to a particular church in a particular historical setting.
 As I said with Romans 5, it is a difficult task to read the text without all the layers of reformed theology that is part of our history.
 It’s not that we should simply chuck out our history, for we have come from somewhere.
 But, just as proponents of the new Pauline perspective remind us to understand the text within its historical setting and framework, so does Andrew Perriman in his book, The Future of the People of God.